Irene Ryan: Recognition

 In both 1963 and 1964, Ryan was nominated for an Emmy Award for Outstanding Continued Performance by an Actress in a Series (Lead).

 Ryan was nominated for Broadway's 1973 Tony Award as Best Supporting or Featured Actress (Musical) for her performance in Pippin.
 She lost to Patricia Elliott (A Little Night Music) in a ceremony held about a month before Ryan's death.

 Death

-Ryan was a lifelong heavy smoker, and stated in an interview that she "smoked like a chimney" on set and her castmates had genuine concerns about her health.
 On March 10, 1973, Ryan suffered an apparent stroke during a performance of Pippin, flew home to California on her doctor's orders, and was hospitalized.
 She was diagnosed with an inoperable glioblastoma (malignant brain tumor).
 Ryan died at St. John's Hospital, Santa Monica, California, on April 26, 1973, aged 70.
 The causes of death were given as glioblastoma and arteriosclerotic heart disease.
 Her body was interred in a mausoleum at the Woodlawn Memorial Cemetery in Santa Monica beside her sister, Anna Thompson.